 Refunds On Aids And Appliances Used By People With Disabilities

-In Ireland, people who pay for aids and appliances that are for the exclusive use of a person with either a physical and mental disability, can, in some cases, claim the VAT back on purchases like an electric bed.
+In Ireland, people who pay for aids and appliances that are for the exclusive use of a person with either a physical and mental disability can claim the VAT back on purchases like an electric bed.

 How to qualify

-To qualify for VAT refunds on things like electric adjustable beds, you must be a resident of Ireland with a recognised disability that requires an aid or appliance to help with your daily activities.
+To qualify for VAT refunds on electric adjustable beds, you must be a resident of Ireland with a recognised disability that requires aid to help with your daily activities.
 If that aid or appliance is rented, you are not eligible for a VAT refund.
 What’s more, if you did buy an electric adjustable bed, it must have been purchased within the last four years.

 How to apply

 To apply for a VAT refund on aids and appliances like adjustable beds, simply fill in this VAT 61A form.
-Then attach supporting documentation like the invoice for your adjustable bed and, if it was imported, the receipt for VAT paid at importation.
-If you bought your bed on higher purchase, you will need to supply a copy of the agreement and the invoice.
+Then attach supporting documentation like the invoice for your adjustable bed.
+If it was imported, the receipt for VAT paid at importation.
+If you bought your bed on a higher purchase, you will need to supply a copy of the agreement and the invoice.
 Then, simply send everything to: Central Repayments Office, Office of the Revenue Commissioners, M: TEK II Building, Armagh Road, Monaghan, Ireland.